Student bus pass guide

 Things to consider before getting a bus pass

 - Walking, cycling or running instead of getting the bus (if you live close enough, can do it safely and have the necessary equipment) would make your commute free.
-And if you don't have a bike, here are our tips for cheap ways to buy one.
+Here are our tips for cheap ways to buy a cheap bike if you don't have one yet.

 - By paying up-front for a bus pass, it would make it easier for you to factor travel costs into your student budget.